-As residents gear up for Black Friday and Cyber Monday, Attorney General Gurbir S. Grewal and the New Jersey Division of Consumer Affairs are encouraging New Jerseyans to familiarize themselves with their rights as consumers, and to be cautious of potential fraud or deception during the holiday shopping season.
+As residents shop for holiday gifts, Attorney General Gurbir S. Grewal and the New Jersey Division of Consumer Affairs encourage New Jerseyans to familiarize themselves with their rights as consumers, and to be cautious of potential fraud or deception during the holiday shopping season.

 Consumers say they will spend an average of $1,047.83 this holiday season, up 4 percent from last year, according to an annual survey by the National Retail Federation and Prosper Insights & Analytics.